apache/beam/learning/prompts/code-generation/java/09_io_avro.md

 }
 ```

 The `ReadAvroOptions` interface is used to define the command-line argument `--input`, which specifies the path to the Avro file.
-This code uses [pipeline options](https://beam.apache.org/documentation/patterns/pipeline-options/) for the required `path` argument.
+This code uses pipeline options to define the required argument.